Emily Ratajkowski brought these iconic 90s boots back from the dead

 READ: Emily Ratajkowski is delivering a masterclass on what to wear with red hair

-From Britney Spears to Cara Delevingne, and Jennifer Lopez, every fashionista owned a pair of the cleated tred, camel hued ankle boots in the late nineties/early noughties.
+From Britney Spears to Cara Delevingne, and Jennifer Lopez, every fashionista owned a pair of the cleated, camel-hued ankle boots in the late 1990s and early 2000s.

 The return of the Timberlands (not the iconic 2000s rapper, although we’d welcome his return too) is one of the numerous Y2K fashion trends that appeared back on our radar in 2022.